Dozens arrested on California campus after students in Texas detained as Gaza war protests persist

 While tensions rose between police and protesters at USC earlier in the day, in the evening a few dozen demonstrators standing in a circle with locked arms were detained one by one without incident.

 Police officers encircled the dwindling group, which sat in defiance of an earlier warning to disperse or be arrested.
 Beyond the police line, hundreds of onlookers watched as helicopters buzzed overhead.
-The school closed the campus as arrests began.
+The school closed the campus.

 While universities struggling to defuse unrest have quickly turned to law enforcement, the arrests in California were in sharp contrast to the chaos that ensued just hours earlier at the University of Texas at Austin.

-Hundreds of local and state police — including some on horseback and holding batons — bulldozed into protesters, at one point sending some tumbling into the street.
-Officers pushed their way into the crowd and made 34 arrests at the behest of the university and Texas Gov. Gregg Abbott, according to the state Department of Public Safety.
+Hundreds of local and state police — including some on horseback and holding batons — pushed into protesters, at one point sending some tumbling into the street.
+Officers made 34 arrests at the behest of the university and Texas Gov. Gregg Abbott, according to the state Department of Public Safety.

 A photographer covering the demonstration for Fox 7 Austin was in the push-and-pull when an officer yanked him backward to the ground, video shows.
 The station confirmed that the photographer was arrested.
 A longtime Texas journalist was knocked down in the mayhem and could be seen bleeding before police helped him to emergency medical staff.